misiektoja/psn_monitor/docs/troubleshooting.md

 The report opens with the detected install method, then five sections, each row marked `[PASS]`, `[WARN]`, `[FAIL]` or `[SKIP]`:

-* **Environment**: the Python version, the required libraries, and the optional ones with what stops working without each
+* **Environment**: the Python version against the supported minimum, the required libraries, and the optional ones with what stops working without each
-* **Configuration**: the configuration and dotenv files in use, which secrets are loaded and where each came from, the local time zone including whether an `Auto` setting can be detected, the check intervals, whether TLS verification is on and the files the tool would write
+* **Configuration**: the configuration and dotenv files in use, which secrets are loaded and where each came from, the local time zone including whether an `Auto` setting can be detected, whether TLS verification is on and the files the tool would write
 * **Authentication**: whether PlayStation Network accepts your npsso code, and which account it signed in as
 * **Target**: whether the monitored PlayStation ID exists and shares its presence with your account
 * **Notifications**: whether email and webhook alerts can fire.
 The email row signs in to the configured SMTP server without sending a message, the webhook row checks the destination and headers without contacting the service, and each ready row lists the alert categories that channel would deliver